neelriyer/neelriyer.github.io/_posts/2020-12-20-Auto-Censoring-Swear-Words-using-Fastaudio.md

 # Prediction on long-form audio sample
 Finally we'll run our model on a longer form audio sample.

 I'll be using a [clip](https://www.youtube.com/watch?v=I21ANMLvntQ&ab_channel=NetflixIsAJoke) from Tom Segura's comedy special.
 This contains a lot of swear words.

-I'll be using parallel processing again here to really speed things up.
+Again I'll be using parallel processing again here to really speed things up.

 ```
 !pip install youtube-dl